Quickstart: Getting started with RADNAC

 -

-You will be prompted for a username and password, use the values for the user you created above in RADNAC
+You will be prompted for a username (eg. ‘bob’) and password (eg. ‘hello’), use the values for the user you created above in RADNAC

 -